LunarG/gfxreconstruct/BUILD.md

 `git status`) shows the submodule folders as having been modified after a repository update (e.g. `git pull`).

+## Common build instructions
+- There is a Python-3 build.py script at the repo root that can be used to update all dependencies, and build the project on both Windows and Linux.
+  Run the script with the -h option to get help on how to run the build using the script.
+- By default there is a pre-build step for every target to run clang-format to apply the GfxRecon code style on the code.
+  This requires clang-format to be installed on the system.
+  Use the -DAPPLY_CPP_CODE_STYLE=OFF option to skip this pre-build step.
+  Use the --skip-code-style option if building with the build script.
+- It is recommended to run static analysis on the code before submission.
+  Use the -DRUN_STATIC_ANALYSIS=ON to run a post-build static analysis using clang-tidy.
+  Use the --static-analysis option if building with the build script.

 ## Building for Windows
 ### Windows Development Environment Requirements
 - Microsoft [Visual Studio](https://www.visualstudio.com/)